schibsted/spid-tech-docs/resources/articles/mobile/overview.md

 :body

-Using SPiD you will gain access to a single sign-on system consisting of users from all Schibsted subsidiaries connected to SPiD as well as simplifying the user experience and increasing your conversion rate.
+Using SchAcc you will gain access to a single sign-on system consisting of users from all Schibsted subsidiaries connected to SchAcc as well as simplifying the user experience and increasing your conversion rate.

-The SPiD mobile SDKs provides components that simplify integrating SPiD into your app.
+The SchAcc mobile SDKs provides components that simplify integrating SchAcc into your app.
 Login is handled using [OAuth 2.0](https://oauth.net/2/) and a number of different login methods are supported; natively, using an external browser, webview, Facebook or Google+.

-To develop an app for SPiD the following needs to be done.
+To develop an app for SchAcc the following needs to be done.

 ### 1. Request access to self service